Ladvien/ladvien.github.io/_posts/2020/2020-12-23-scraping-internet-for-magic-symbols.md

 ## Code: Search Terms
 Here is where the magic happens.
 The `search_terms` array should include any terms which you think will get the sorts of images you are targeting.

-Below is the exact set of terms I used to collect magic symbol images:
+Below are the exact set of terms I used to collect magic symbol images:
 ```python
 search_terms = [
     "black and white magic symbol icon",